Lux-tech-Academy-Boot-Camp/Front-end-Software-Development-Course/HTML/SEMANTICELEMENTS.md

 ## **Semantic HTML5 Elements.**

-Semantic HTML elements are those that clearly describe their meaning in a human- and machine-readable way.
+Semantic HTML elements are those that clearly describe their meaning in a human and machine readable way.

 HTML was originally created as a markup language to describe documents on the early internet.
 As the internet grew and was adopted by more people, its needs changed.